Women with fewer social ties were 43 percent more likely to see their breast cancer return

-Women with fewer social ties -- to friends, family, community and religious groups, as well as spouses or romantic partners -- were 43 percent more likely to see their breast cancer return, 64 percent more likely to die from breast cancer and 69 percent more likely to die from any cause, according to a study published
+Women with fewer social ties – to friends, family, community and religious groups, as well as spouses or romantic partners – were 43 percent more likely to see their breast cancer return, 64 percent more likely to die from breast cancer and 69 percent more likely to die from any cause, according to a study published Monday in Cancer.

 Although the study finds a link between social ties and health, it doesn’t prove that strong social support actually prolongs life, said coauthor Wendy Chen, a breast cancer medical oncologist at Boston’s Dana-Farber Cancer Institute.

 While researchers considered a number of explanations for the difference in women’s outcomes, it’s possible that something other than social support explains why some women lived longer than others.

 Yet social connections can help patients with cancer in many ways.

 Beyond moral support, friends and family can provide practical help, such as picking up prescriptions, cooking meals and providing transportation to doctor’s appointments, said Elissa Bantug, program manager of communication, education and survivorship at Johns Hopkins Kimmel Cancer Center in Baltimore, who was not involved in the new study.

 “When a patient comes in and is alone at every appointment, I do worry about them more,” said Dr. Pallav Mehta, an oncologist at the M.D.
 Anderson Cancer Center at Cooper in New Jersey, who wasn’t involved in the study.
 “We’re sad for them and they tend to have more symptoms, but I don’t really know if they do worse in the end.”

 The new findings are consistent with earlier research about the health impact of social support, said Dr. Sandra Swain, a professor and breast cancer specialist at Georgetown University Medical Center in Washington, who was not involved in the study.